JakubSchwenkbeck/GameOfLife/README.md

 # GameOfLife
 This is a small implementation of the famous 'Game of Life' by John Conway using the Haskell language.

+Feel free to use this code and experiment with rulesets and starting conditions as you wish:)

 Using pure function programming, this little function creates a GoL simulation in the command line: